 I have talked about how to keep your orchids watered while you are away.
 There are several other key factors to consider before you go on vacation.
 Namely, you want to maintain optimal temperature, light and humidity conditions for your orchids while you are gone.

 Make sure your indoor orchids will not be sitting in a drafty area while you are gone.
-Likewise, make sure they will not be baking by a sunlit window all day long.
-Instead, place them in an area where they will be exposed to low to moderate levels of sunlight.
+Likewise, avoid keeping them by a sunlit window all day long.
+Too much light exposure will cause the green leaves to turn yellow or light green or get sunburned.
+Instead, put your orchids in an area with bright, indirect light.

 What if the room you plan to leave them in gets very bright during the afternoon hours?
-You can set up a sheer curtain to cover the window.
+One option is to set up a sheer curtain to cover the window.
 This will allow your orchid to receive lots of light without running the risk of sun damage and overheating.